FAYCX/endtoend-nlp-project/README.md

 # endtoend-nlp-project
-end to end NLP project with Python
+End-to-End NLP sentiment analyzer project with Python and Streamlit